France’s president says he understands university students’ misery during the coronavirus pandemic. Students aren’t sure.

 If you “don’t talk about the problem, it doesn’t exist,” she said.

-The French government has defended its response, saying French students have access to psychological support, and announcing more initiatives for vulnerable students in recent weeks.
-Some students considered to be particularly vulnerable were already set to return to campus before Macron’s announcement on Thursday and more psychologists were being deployed.
+The French government has defended its response, saying French students have access to psychological support and announcing more help for vulnerable students in recent weeks.
+Some students considered to be particularly vulnerable were already set to return to campus before Macron’s announcement on Thursday, and more psychologists were being deployed.

 But the volume of requests for help received by private groups suggests that demand far exceeds the availability of appointments, grass-root groups say.
 Fillon’s and Valero’s group, the Student Solidarity Collective, last year began working with a team of psychologists who volunteered to take emergency mental health calls from students.
 With a sponsorship program, the group tries to put foreigners in touch with local French families to connect and meet up in person, if possible.